Resources

 Heat waves can be quite dangerous.
 In the last year alone, triple-digit heat waves in Texas knocked out the power grid, while record-breaking heat and dry conditions have spurred wildfires across the Western U.S., Canada, and Europe, and extreme heat has put hundreds of millions under heat advisories and warnings globally.
 The number and intensity of heat waves have been on the rise worldwide due to climate change.

-- The Eiffel Tower in Paris, France, grows with the higher temperatures!
-Due to thermal expansion, which occurs when heat causes volume to increase, the tower gains a few centimeters in height on hot summer days.4
+🌇 The Eiffel Tower in Paris, France, grows with higher temperatures!
+Due to thermal expansion, the tower gains a few centimeters in height on hot summer days.

-- Summer brings with it a variety of delicious seasonal produce.
-From watermelon, berries, and apricots to corn, okra, and summer squash, these warm weather months are perfect for mixing things up in the kitchen with tasty fruits and vegetables that peak in the summer.
+🍉 Summer brings delicious seasonal produce — from watermelon, berries, and apricots to corn, okra, and summer squash — perfect for tasty summer fruits and vegetables.

-- Animal behavior changes for many species in the summer.
-Birds sing more, sea turtles lay their eggs, caterpillars turn into butterflies, reptiles become more active, whales migrate thousands of miles to cooler waters, and most mammals adapt their fur.
+🐢 Animal behavior changes — birds sing more, sea turtles lay eggs, caterpillars turn into butterflies, reptiles become more active, whales migrate, and mammals adapt their fur.

-- Holidays look different during summer too!
-For example, in the Southern Hemisphere, countries like Australia, New Zealand, and South Africa celebrate Christmas, which takes place during their summer, with barbecues and beach days.
+🎄 Summer holidays vary around the world!
+In the Southern Hemisphere, countries like Australia, New Zealand, and South Africa celebrate Christmas with barbecues and beach days.

 Explore the science of summer heat and countless other topics with Britannica!
 The information in this special summer blog was sourced from Britannica School (Elementary, Middle, and High School), Britannica ImageQuest.
 Not a subscriber?
 Contact us to learn more.